MARY LOUISE KELLY, Host:

 LEMOULT: DeLuca's not the only one inspired by the legend.
 The band Pearl Jam recorded a song about him.
 There's a race in Pound Ridge, New York named after him.
 And his caves are visited by Leather Man enthusiasts, and so is his grave here in Ossining, New York.

-Dr. NICK BELLANTONI (Archaeologist): Yeah.
+NICK BELLANTONI: Yeah.
 No, he's, you know, he's having a good laugh.

 (SOUNDBITE OF LAUGHTER)

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.